-A short break in West Sussex provides the perfect opportunity to get off the beaten track, put your phone away (although we wouldn’t blame you for a sneaky Instagram snap), connect with nature and discover some truly breath-taking sights.
+A day trip to West Sussex provides the perfect opportunity to get off the beaten track, put your phone away (although we wouldn’t blame you for a sneaky Instagram snap), connect with nature and discover some truly breath-taking sights.

-From quiet bays and secluded beaches to stunning heritage locations, we’ve pulled together a list of some of the spots that you simply cannot miss.
+From quiet bays and secluded beaches to stunning heritage locations and local wildlife reserves, we’ve pulled together a list of some of the spots that you simply cannot miss.

 If crowded beaches aren’t really your thing, head to one of West Sussex’s lesser known but equally charming waterside locations.
 Starting at the secluded Prinsted waterfront, you can embark on a walk that follows the shoreline around Thorney Island and through almost untouched land that is protected by the Ministry of Defence, encompassing marina and harbour views, sandy dunes and areas of local wildlife.